skylight-hq/skylight.digital/README.md

 This repo is for our public-facing site, which is hosted on [https://skylight.digital](https://skylight.digital).

-The site is built with the [Twitter Bootstrap front-end framework](http://getbootstrap.com/) (for now) and uses Jekyll to generate static pages.
+The site is built with the [Twitter Bootstrap front-end framework](http://getbootstrap.com/) (for now), and uses [Jekyll](https://jekyllrb.com/) to generate static pages, which are served through [GitHub Pages](https://pages.github.com/).

 Setup
 ---